Robert Bell (writer): Works

 He edited The Story-teller, 1843, and in 1849 the concluding volumes of the Correspondence of the Fairfax Family.
 In 1846 had appeared his popularly written Life of Canning.

 Bell's major work was his annotated edition of the English Poets (24 vols., 1854–1857; new ed., 29 vols., 1866), the works of each poet being prefaced by a memoir.
 For Lardner's, Cabinet Cyclopaedia he wrote History of Russia (3 vols., 1836–1838) and Lives of English Poets (2 vols., 1839).

 Bell wrote also a continuation, with W. Wallace, of Sir James Mackintosh's History of England (vols. iv.-x., 1830–1840); and the fifth volume (1840) of the Lives of the British Admirals, begun by Robert Southey.
 Bell was a member of the Percy Society, and in 1846 the society published Ancient Poems, Ballads and Songs of the Peasantry of England edited by Bell.

-Bell wrote two novels; The Ladder of Gold: An English Story (1850) and Hearts and Altars (1852).
+Bell wrote two novels; The Ladder of Gold: An English Story (1850) and Hearts and Altars (1852)..
+The Ladder of Gold, published in three volumes by Bentley, follows Richard Rawlings, an ambitious young man who rises through Victorian society by exploiting the railway speculation mania of the 1840s.
+The novel is set against the backdrop of the Railway Mania period and explores themes of class, moral compromise, and the corrupting effects of sudden wealth.
+Hearts and Altars was published in three volumes by Henry Colburn two years later.